Charged current neutrino scattering from nucleons: Results and discussions

 In Figs.~\ref{fig:QE_Y_g2R} and ~\ref{fig:QE_Y_g2I}, we have presented the results for the $Q^2$-distribution at $E_{\bar\nu_\mu}=2$~GeV for the charged current $\bar\nu_\mu$ induced $|\Delta S|=1$ quasielastic scattering processes on the proton~($\bar\nu_\mu + p \rightarrow \mu^+ + \Lambda$)~(left panel) and neutron~($\bar\nu_\mu + n \rightarrow \mu^+ + \Sigma^-$)~(right panel) targets, respectively.
 Assuming SU(3) symmetry, the $N-Y(=\Lambda, \Sigma)$ transition form factors have been taken to be of the similar form as taken in the case of the $|\Delta S|=0$ quasielastic scattering processes and discussed above.
 The results presented in Fig.~\ref{fig:QE_Y_g2R} are obtained in the presence of the second class currents assuming time reversal invariance by varying $g_{2}^{R}(0)$ between $0$ and $\pm 3$, while the results of T-violation studies have been presented in Fig.~\ref{fig:QE_Y_g2I} by varying $g_{2}^{I}(0)$ between $0$ and $\pm 3$.
 It may be observed from the figures that the non-zero value of the form factor associated with the second class currents assuming time reversal invariance as well as its violation, increases the cross section, which is more pronounced in the case of $\Lambda$ production as compared to the results obtained for $\Sigma^-$ production.
 Unlike the case of $\Delta S=0$ quasielastic processes, in the case of $\Lambda$ production, we find that the cross section obtained using the negative value of $g_{2}^{R} (0)$ is larger than the one obtained using the positive value of $g_{2}^{R} (0)$.
 Quantitatively, in the case of $\Lambda$ production, we find an enhancement of about $25\%$~($40\%$) at $Q^2=0.5$~GeV$^{2}$ when $g_{2}^{R} (0)=+3~(-3)$ is taken in the numerical calculations, and this enhancement increases with the increase in the value of $Q^2$.
-It may be pointed out that the $\Lambda$ production is more suitable for the SCC or T-violation studies as their effect on $\Lambda$ polarization can be studied by analyzing the angular distribution of pions produced in $\Lambda \rightarrow p \pi^-$ decays\cite{SajjadAthar:2022pjt}.
+It may be pointed out that the $\Lambda$ production is more suitable for the SCC or T-violation studies as their effect on $\Lambda$ polarization can be studied by analyzing the angular distribution of pions produced in $\Lambda \rightarrow p \pi^-$ decays~\cite{SajjadAthar:2022pjt}.
+It has been observed~(not shown here)~\cite{Fatima:2018tzs} that the presence of SCC with or with T invariance increases the total cross section.
+Moreover, a higher value of $M_{A}$ also leads to an increase in the cross section.
+Presently, in the neutrino physics community, there is an ongoing debate since the last decade to fix the value of $M_{A}$ as the results of the different experiments require different values of $M_{A}$ in the Monte Carlo to explain the data.
+In this light of this discussion, we have proposed that the presence of second class currents, if any, would help in fixing the value of $M_{A}$~\cite{Fatima:2018tzs}.
+Furthermore, we have also studied the polarization of the produced hyperons~\cite{Fatima:2018tzs} and have shown that the transverse component of the hyperon polarization, which lies perpendicular to the reaction plane, would be nonzero only in the presence of the SCC with T violation.
+Since, the DUNE experiment would use LArTPC type of detector, where the three-dimensional image of the interaction vertex can be reconstructed, therefore, at DUNE the study of transverse component of the polarized hyperon is feasible.
+To conclude, if it becomes possible to put some limit on the transverse component of $\Lambda$ polarization in the future, then the information on the SCC can be obtained and using this information on the SCC form factor, it becomes possible to contraint the value of $M_{A}$ for the neutrino experiments.